-From these facts came this thought: as His followers, we can be so gung-ho to be used by God that we either rush into things or we get frustrated when we feel as if we aren’t useful.
-(We can also lose sight of our purpose) However, we too need time to grow in wisdom, strength and maturity before we can be used by God.
+From these facts came this thought: as His followers, we can be so gung-ho to be used by God that we either rush into things (leaning on our own understanding) or we get frustrated when we feel as if we aren’t useful.
+We can also lose sight of our purpose.
+However, we too need time to grow in wisdom, strength and maturity before we can be used by God.
 When we have grown in favor (proven that we can be trusted with the smaller things that God has given us), God will give us more, and the Holy Spirit will work powerfully through us as well.
 This explains why I was given this verse (2 Peter 1:1-3 ) at a time when I was feeling so useless, and as if God would never use me.

 “Because you have these blessings, you should try as much as you can to add these things to your lives: to your faith, add goodness; and to your goodness, add knowledge; and to your knowledge, add self-control; and to your self-control, add the ability to hold on; and to your ability to hold on, add service for God; and to your service for God, add kindness for your brothers and sisters in Christ; and to this kindness, add love.
 If all these things are in you and are growing, they will help you to never be useless.
 They will help your knowledge of our Lord Jesus Christ make your lives better.
 But if anyone does not have these things, he cannot see clearly.
 He is blind.
 He has forgotten that he was made clean from his past sins.” –2 Peter 1:5-7(NCV)

 Not only would Jesus be an offering to God the Father, dedicated to His will and plan, but He would also willingly present Himself to serve as our Teacher and Savior.
 He was willing to go the distance, not only in a literal way, but figuratively also.
 For He came down from Heaven and faithfully served where He was planted.